-A new 500 kV switchyard would be constructed within the Boulder Brush Corridor adjacent to the proposed high-voltage substation and transferred to SDG&E for its ownership, operation, and maintenance upon completion and acceptance.
+A new 500 kV switchyard would be constructed on a stand-alone parcel within the Boulder Brush Corridor adjacent to the proposed high-voltage substation.
+Upon completion, this approximately 16-acre parcel and the switchyard would be transferred to SDG&E, who would then own, operate, and maintain the switchyard.
 The switchyard would interconnect the Project to the existing Sunrise Powerlink by a ring bus design with three 500 kV breakers, a control house, and a fenced-in graveled area.
-The connection to the Sunrise Powerlink would be made through incoming and outgoing connection lines to be constructed by SDG&E that would effectively route the power through the ring bus, and the Project's point of interconnection would be at an open position on that same bus.
+The connection to the Sunrise Powerlink would be made through incoming and outgoing connection lines to be constructed by SDG&E that would effectively route the power through the ring bus.
+The Project's point of interconnection would be at an open position on that same bus within the switchyard.
+The switchyard would be enclosed by fencing up to 30 feet tall, in accordance with SDG&E requirements.

 The switchyard would require a fenced-in footprint of approximately 400 feet by 750 feet (6.9 acres).
-A 30-foot-wide fuel modification zone would be provided around the perimeter of the switchyard and site grading and clearing.
+A 50-foot-wide fuel modification zone would be provided around the perimeter of the switchyard and site grading and clearing.
+Up to 30-foot-tall fencing would be installed around the perimeter of the switchyard.
 The total disturbance area for the switchyard and incoming/outgoing connection lines would be approximately 16 acres.

-The switchyard would be built to serve the Torrey Wind Project regardless of whether it is shared by other projects, including the Campo Wind Project.
+The switchyard would be built to serve the Torrey Wind Project regardless of whether it is shared by other projects, including the Project.